 \section{Conclusion}

 In all earlier work, the CBF is chosen before it is time to find a safe control.
-In this letter, we suggest making the two choices at the same time, to make sure we find the least restrictive CBF, in relation to what we want to do.
-The advantages of the proposed approach were illustrated in three examples, including moving obstacles.
-In future work, we intend to apply the approach to real autonomous systems, exploring how one can extend the approach beyond the double integrator model, and how often the optimization with respect to $\theta$ can be performed, given available computational resources.
+In this paper, we suggest selecting the CBF with the desired control in mind.
+This way, we can find the least restrictive CBF with respect to what we want to achieve.
+The advantages of the proposed approach were illustrated in five examples, including moving obstacles.